Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 - Block a user.
 - Report a user for one or more reasons.
+- Cancel a trade.
+- See all current active trades.

 ## C.2.
 Non-functional requirements
 - The UI must be easy to navigate for people of all levels of technical proficiency.